-Rather use your R1 million annual discretionary allowance to fund your forex investments.
+On October 27, 2011 the annual R1million discretionary allowance law changed to include foreign investments.
+This is therefore your best option for funding an offshore Forex account.
 It’s straight forward and does not need SARS clearance.
 If however R1 million is not enough, then you will need clearance and full approval.

-If you are planning to transfer large amounts, it may well be worth setting up an offshore bank account first and then funding your forex and offshore investment accounts from there.
+If you are planning to transfer large amounts, it may well be worth setting up an offshore bank account first and then funding your Forex and offshore investment accounts from there.
 It does mean that if you want to open additional accounts with other brokers you will not be required to repatriate the funds and then go through the process of getting clearance and transferring the funds out again.
 Not only is this an onerous and costly process but you are also opening yourself up to possible additional currency risk.